 The Archdiocese supports the intent of both Codes.
-It is our policy to protect volunteers from discrimination and harassment in the workplace and to take the necessary steps in order to put an end to any unacceptable conduct.
+It is our policy to protect volunteers from discrimination and harassment on our premises and to take the necessary steps in order to put an end to any unacceptable conduct.

 3.2 Volunteer Rights & Responsibilities